Jobs in the Balance: The Two-Year Labor Market Impacts of Washington, DC’s Early Childhood Educator Pay Equity Fund (PEF)

 Key Findings

-• The Early Childhood Educator Pay Equity Fund (PEF) had a statistically significant positive impact on the number of child care and early childhood education (CCEE) educators in Washington, DC.
-We estimated that by the third quarter of 2023, the PEF had increased CCEE employment in Washington, DC, by 219 educators, or about 7 percent relative to estimated levels in the absence of the PEF.
+• The PEF is an initiative to address the pay gap between child care and early childhood education (CCEE) educators and K-12 teachers, had a statistically significant positive impact on the number CCEE educators in Washington, DC.
+We estimated that by the third quarter of 2023, the PEF had increased CCEE employment in Washington, DC, by 219 educators, or about 7 percent relative to estimated levels in the absence of the program.

-• The positive impacts of the PEF on CCEE employment levels in the first two years of the program suggest that substantial wage supplements can effectively support the hiring and retention of educators in a setting as large and diverse as Washington, DC.
+• The positive impacts of the PEF on CCEE employment levels in its first two years suggest that substantial wage supplements can effectively support the hiring and retention of educators in a setting as large and complex as Washington, DC.

 How do you apply evidence?